What is a Schengen visa? Do I need one?

 For which countries can I apply at the Embassy of Hungary?

-In regards of Singapore, Hungary has entered into visa-representation agreements with five other Schengen Zone countries.
+In regards of Singapore, Hungary has entered into visa-representation agreements with other Schengen Zone countries.
 If you intend to travel to the following countries as your main destination, you can apply at our Embassy:

 Do I have to apply in person?